 Including the Ultimate Well-being Checklist

-It's no secret that the Novel Coronavirus, known as COVID-19, is a serious issue for the health and safety of people all over the world.
+It's no secret that the lingering pandemic is a serious issue for the health and safety of people all over the world.
 But that also means we're all in this together.
 We're not alone, any of us.
 Rather than get stressed over the information all over the internet, TV news, radio, and newspapers, take time to focus on the things you can control – like your emotional well-being and the way you react to the situation.

 With the changes in society – social distancing, supply shortages, businesses closed, etc – anxiety and depression are on the rise in unprecedented numbers, but they don't have to be.
 These are uncertain times, but they're also times where we can learn a great deal about ourselves and each other.
 We can see what's important, and think about what matters for our future.